 Suddenly time and a half for overtime at your day job seems like peanuts.
 We all have time that we aren’t currently maximizing.
 If $250-$750 (sometimes more) sounds better than hammering out more overtime at work, then car flipping is for you.

 4. Go At Your Own Pace

 Unless you own your own business, and even then its a stretch, you are on someone else’s schedule.
 You know the drill.
-Have the report in one time.
+Have the report in on time.
 Make your quota.
-Pretend to talk on the phone so the boss thinks your busy (but you never do that….).
+Pretend to talk on the phone so the boss thinks you’re busy.
+(You never do that….)

 Flipping cars allows you to go at your own pace.
 Let’s say you buy a car and it needs to be cleaned.
 You’ve been really busy and would rather spend the afternoon with your family.
 That’s ok.

 You choose the pace.
-Sure, you can buy a car, clean, repair, and have it for sale the same day.
-Or you may do a little hear and there and have it ready next week.
+Sure, you can buy, clean, repair, and have it for sale the same day.
+Or you may do a little here and there and have it ready next week.
 It’s totally up to you.

 I hope the reasons mentioned above will cause you to think seriously about whether flipping cars is for you.
 If so, I would love to help.
 Just put your name and email in over on the right, and I’ll personally email you to answer any questions you might have.